lorikayman/RebisTheory/rebis_theory.md

 Non-elemental Lost Souls of the graveyards are as such due to more mutual process of resurrection - as they are _not bound by curse and are manifested through properties of Cradle which make spirits return to the material realm_.
 But in case of the Ghost in The Machine - [Static Souls](https://wiki.spiralknights.com/Static_Soul#Static_Soul) are already released, despite them still inhabiting the circuits of the Skydome containing the vessel in the form of Dry Docks.

 There, the same manner of haunting is present, and why souls would still exist in their unbound state, remains unknown, unless Underworld's presence of greater in that location, such as the case of graveyards.
-Although we do not know the reason for its prominent presence.

-One suggestion, which could be proposed here without large contradiction, is the idea, that the process of cleansing was incomplete - as Firestorm Citadel was in the process of falling apart, and as Dry Docks were seemingly sealed.

 As for the [Void Souls](https://wiki.spiralknights.com/Fire_Soul#Void_Soul) - we do have an explanation for them, which will be discussed in relation to the nature of Whitespace and Void later.